Technology / System Admin

 VCAP-NV for Architects

 If you're an architect who works with VMware technology, the VCAP-NV is perfectly suited for you.
-Even with the hefty price tag, the question you should be asking yourself is more a matter of when you should earn the VCAP than if.
+Even with the hefty price tag, you should be asking yourself more about when you should earn the VCAP than if.

 VCAP-NV for Engineers

 A VCAP is likely a good fit for an engineer, although it does depend on what kind of engineering you're involved in and what your current role is focused on.
-Certainly earn a VCP, but whether you advance to a VCAP will likely depend on how much of a design role you fill or are planning to fill down the line in your career.
-The best thing to do here is to develop your career avatar, look at the job ads, then check in with your peers to see how prevalent a VCAP is for your current or desired specialty.
+Certainly, earn a VCP, but whether you advance to a VCAP will likely depend on how much of a design role you plan to fill in your career.
+The best thing to do here is to develop your career avatar, look at the job ads, and then check in with your peers to see how prevalent a VCAP is for your current or desired specialty.

 Is the VCAP-NV Worth It?

-From the Foundations exam to the Authorized Training Class to the three tests you'll need to earn VCP and then VCAP, you will thoroughly explore the VMware universe by the time you receive this coveted certification.
-Use the Exam Guides to map out the skills you need to develop, then engage with a community of peers to obtain further direction on how you should proceed from wherever your starting point is.
+From the Foundations exam to the Authorized Training Class to the three tests you'll need to earn VCP and then VCAP, you will thoroughly explore the VMware universe when you receive this coveted certification.
+Use the Exam Guides to map out the skills you need to develop, then engage with a community of peers to obtain further direction on how to proceed from wherever your starting point is.

 If any certifications validate skills, VMware accreditation fits the bill.
-The process of earning a VCAP-NV is so grueling that having it on your resume is proof-positive you know what you're talking about.
+Earning a VCAP-NV is so grueling that having it on your resume proves you know what you're talking about.

 Download